MrYsLab/python_banyan/docs/example9.md

 ## The Routing Specification File For ***BanyanBaseMulti***

-Every BanyanBaseMulti component requires access to a unique comma delimited routing specification file.
+Every BanyanBaseMulti component requires access to a unique comma-delimited routing specification file.
 The name and path of this file is a required component input parameter.

 Let's explore the format of the specification file.